 The Collection Manager or designate, is responsible for the facilitation of access to the Collection.
 The Vice-President, Exhibitions, Research and Collections approves levels of access to Collection records and assets as warranted by the nature of the requests.
 The Collection Manager will regularly report programs and activities related to the provision of access to the Collection.

 All access and use of the Collection will be documented by collection staff in accordance with section 5.2 Collection Documentation Policy.

 PUBLIC ACCESS AND USE

-Museum’s sub-collections may be accessed as follows:
+The Collection may be accessed as follows:

-The Museum will make electronic copies of intangible materials such as oral histories available for a limited time for exhibition, research or educational purposes contingent on the nature of the proposed use and potential contextual sensitivities surrounding use of the material outside of the Museum.
-The Museum reserves the right to only allow the use of edited material.
-Copyright is retained by the Museum and borrowing institutions agree to not reproduce loaned intangible material without the expressed written permission of the Museum or for any purpose outside of the Fair Dealing exemptions contained within the Canadian Copyright Act.
+The Museum will make electronic copies of assets available for exhibition, research or educational purposes.
+Permission to use this content will be contingent on whether there are restrictions placed on the asset, the nature of the proposed use and potential contextual sensitivities surrounding use of the asset outside of the Museum.
+The Museum reserves the right to provide only a redacted version of the asset.
+Depending on the terms of the restriction, some assets will not be made accessible to the public.

-- Two-Dimensional Material: via the permanent exhibition, temporary or traveling exhibitions, virtually (where digitized) as content on the Museum’s website and via the website acting as a portal for the Museum’s collection database, Collective Access, or by appointment as arranged with the Collection Manager or designate.
+Physical Archival Assets: via the core exhibitions, temporary or traveling exhibitions, virtually (where digitized) as content on the Museum’s website, through the online collection database, by request or by appointment for assets in Collection Storage.